 You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, UnitedHealthcare® Group Medicare Advantage (PPO).
-We are required to cover all Part A and B services.
+We are required to cover all Part A and Part B services.
 However, cost-sharing and provider access in this plan differ from Original Medicare.

-Our plan is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Our plan is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization) and is offered through your plan sponsor, State Health Benefit Plan.
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.